NXT Halloween Havoc (2022): Storylines

 The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on the weekly television program, NXT, and the supplementary online streaming show, Level Up.
+Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT, and the supplementary online streaming show, Level Up.

-On the September 20 episode of NXT, JD McDonagh defeated Tyler Bate to become the number one contender for Bron Breakker's NXT Championship.
-Following the match, McDonagh was confronted by both Breakker and a returning Ilja Dragunov, who vacated the NXT United Kingdom Championship due to injury.
+At Heatwave on August 16, Bron Breakker defeated JD McDonagh to retain the NXT Championship and defeated Tyler Bate at Worlds Collide to unify the NXT United Kingdom Championship into the NXT Championship.
+During this time, McDonagh would continuously taunt Breakker and the NXT Championship.
+On the September 20 episode of NXT, McDonagh defeated Bate to earn another title match against Breakker.
+Following the match, McDonagh was confronted by both Breakker and a returning Ilja Dragunov, who vacated the United Kingdom Championship due to injury.
 The following week, during another confrontation between the three, Breakker suggested a triple threat match for the NXT Championship, which was made official for Halloween Havoc.

-After winning the NXT North American Championship on the September 13 episode of NXT, Solo Sikoa, who replaced Wes Lee due to an attack by the former champion Carmelo Hayes, was informed by Shawn Michaels that he was stripped of the title because he was not sanctioned to compete in the match.
+After defeating Carmelo Hayes to win the NXT North American Championship on the September 13 episode of NXT, Solo Sikoa, who replaced Wes Lee due to an attack by Hayes and Trick Williams, was informed by Shawn Michaels that he was stripped of the title because he was not sanctioned to compete in the match.
 After Sikoa was called up to the main roster on the SmackDown after debuting at Clash at the Castle two weeks prior, it was announced that Hayes and four other challengers would compete in a ladder match for the vacant championship.
 That same episode, Oro Mensah became the first to qualify by defeating Grayson Waller.
 Over the next few weeks, Lee qualified by defeating Tony D'Angelo, Von Wagner qualified by defeating Andre Chase, and Nathan Frazer qualified by defeating Axiom, which also served as the final match of their best of three series.